Iowa Field Guides

 places to visit (send us directions to a favorite natural area, a list of trails, or the inside scoop on where to spot a rare wildflower)

-For copyrighted materials such as newspaper articles, journal articles, and book excerpts, please: include a proper citation of the work ,and abide by fair use copyright guidelines, or provide a reprint permission statement from the copyright holder with your submission.
-Note: Under current copyright law, most works published before 1923 enter the public domain at the start of their 95th calendar year of publication.
-If you have something interesting but are unsure of its copyright status, please send it along with a note about where it came from, and we'll do our best to determine if we can publish it or not.
+For copyrighted materials such as newspaper articles, journal articles, and book excerpts, please: include a proper citation of the work, and abide by fair use copyright guidelines, or provide a reprint permission statement from the copyright holder with your submission.
+(Note: If you have something interesting but are unsure of its copyright status, please send it along with a note about where it came from, and we'll do our best to determine if we can publish it or not.)

 Please make sure you have reviewed the Submission Guidelines for the genres to which you plan to submit.

-Email your submission to iowafieldguides@gmail.com with the subject line "Prairies and Pahas: (Insert Genre) Submission".
+Email your submission to submit@iowafieldguides.org with the subject line "Wetlands and Waterways: (Insert Genre)."

-Attach your submission to the email as the appropriate file type (.doc or .docx for text files .jpeg for artwork/hybrid).
+Attach your submission to the email as the appropriate file type (.doc or .docx for text files .jpeg or .pdf for artwork/hybrid).

 Include the following information in the body of the email: